What are the seasonal dog rules in Greater Victoria?

 Saanich Retractable Leash Ban

-Saanich has banned retractable leashes in all municipal parks — a rule that applies across its 23+ parks and green spaces.
+Saanich has banned retractable leashes in all municipal parks, a rule that applies across its 23+ parks and green spaces.
 Dogs must be on a standard fixed-length leash in on-leash areas.
 The ban is enforced by bylaw officers who actively patrol popular parks like Mount Douglas, Cuthbert Holmes, and Panama Flats.
-Fines range from $100 to $150 for violations.
+Under Bylaw No. 9924 (2023), first offences start at a minimum of $100, repeat offences at $200, and the maximum fine is $50,000.
+A separate fine is issued each day a violation continues.

 Affected areas: